-The ISG staff includes a Senior Artist, Amisha Gadani, who works with faculty and post-docs in the department to visually communicate their research.
+The ISG staff includes Senior Artist, Amisha Gadani, who works with faculty in the Institute to visually communicate their research.
 She can help with the development of conference posters, presentation slides, illustrations for grants and papers and books, research figures, educational outreach, science posters, journal/book covers, visual communication ideas for presentations and teaching and more!
 Please see the Gallery for some examples of past work.

 How to start a project with the ISG artist?